 Different modalities of therapy can be used to treat jealousy, including cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), and solution focused therapy.

-- CBT: This is one of the most common types of therapy used for complex emotions and mood disorders.
+- CBT: One of the most common types of therapy used for complex emotions and mood disorders.
 The therapist helps you identify negative thought patterns that negatively impact your behaviors and emotions.
 By getting to the root of the thought, CBT empowers you to reshape your experience.5

 - Mindfulness skills and formal meditation: These practices have powerful emotional regulation capabilities.
-Plus, these skills are often integrated into different types of therapy, including ACT, mindfulness-based CBT, and dialectical behavioral therapy.6
+Plus, these skills are often integrated into different types of therapy, including acceptance and commitment therapy, mindfulness-based CBT, and dialectical behavioral therapy.6

 - Solution focused therapy: This modality is often provided in 6-8 sessions.
 It focuses on helping people find solutions for specific problems and stressors, such as certain events or situations that cause jealousy.
 Solution focused therapy can also be helpful to those experiencing situational stress and triggers or difficulties adapting to a specific life change that is leading to anxious thoughts.